-Impact on Liquidity of a Downgrade in Credit Ratings.
-As of May 1, 2005, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P) and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior unsecured debt:
+As of August 1, 2005, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P) and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior unsecured debt:

-MOODY'S S&P F -ITCH
+MOODY'S S&P FITCH

-RATING REVIEW(1) RATING 0UTL00K(2) RATING OUTLOOK(3)
+RATING 0UTL00K(1) RATING 0UTL00K(2) RATING ' '

-Ba1 Possible Upgrade BBB Negative BBB Stable
+Baa3 Stable BBB Negative BBB Stable

+(1) A "stable" outlook from Moody's indicates that Moody's does not expect to put the rating on review for an upgrade or downgrade within 18 months from when the outlook was assigned or last affirmed.

-- (1) A "review for possible upgrade" from Moody's indicates that a rating is under review for possible change in the short-term, usually within 90 days. - (2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term. - (3) A "stable" outlook from Fitch encompasses a one-to-two year horizon as to the likely ratings direction.
+(2) An S&P rating outlook assesses the potential direction of a long-term credit rating over the intermediate to longer term.

+(3) A "stable" outlook from Fitch encompasses a one-to-two year horizon as to the likely ratings direction.